cdriesler/svgar/README.md

 - Drawings as information-rich interfaces
 - Delicious line quality

+`v0.6` is currently in development with a 'rust-first' mindset.
+Still early, so not yet clear what that means.

+`v0.5` was stopped in June 2020.
+It was the first version that used rust & wasm for geometry calculations, but the project architecture didn't quite respect the limitations of the technology.
+Performance was better, but still suffered.
+And the wasm libraries would not reliably load in all contexts.

 `v0.4` was completed [Nov 2019](https://github.com/WeWorkSandbox/svgar).
-While it was somewhat useful for static assets, work needed to be done to make realtime graphics possible. `v0.5` is currently exploring the magic .wasm promises and refactoring the api for more intuitive use.
+While it was somewhat useful for static assets, work needed to be done to make realtime graphics possible.